zac-schutt/KlaviyoSharp/docs/CONTRIBUTING.md

 ## Testing Changes

 Changes should be able to be tested locally.
-To test your changes, you will need to copy the `.env.template` file to `.env` and fill in the values.
+To test your changes, you will need to copy the `appsettings.template.json` file to `appsettings.local.json` and fill in the values.
 You can then run the tests in your code editor.
+You can also provide the settings by setting the following environment variables:

+- `KLAVIYO_APIKEY` - Private API key beginning with pk_
+- `KLAVIYO_COMPANYID` - 6 character company ID